epiccurious/jade-diy/README.md

         device_specific/flash_the_m5stack_fire.sh
         ```

-You should see the Jade initialization screen on your device.
+After the script completes, you should see the Jade initialization screen on your device.

 ### Install by Running Each Line of Code